civilservicelgbt/civilservicelgbt.github.io/_news/2024-03-26-mentoring-programme-register-deadline-extended.md

 {% endif %}

 **We have extended the registration deadline for the 2024 Civil Service LGBT+ mentoring programme for one more week.** This is your last chance to register, or you will not be able to take part in this year's programme.
 Registrations will close on {{ registration-close | date: "%-d %B %Y" }}, and matching will happen shortly after that.

+Join the 300 mentors and 500 mentees that have already registered to take part in the programme, and sign up before it's too late!

 ### Need more information?